PapixWork/Ads-Banner-Manager/README.md

 </script>
 ```

-Then you can load the banners like this:
+Then you can load the banners in your remote page in this way:
 ```html
 <div id="before_captcha"></div>
 <div id="after_captcha"></div>